length: 186 cm

 First of all, music is my hobby and a joy in my life and I am always pleased when this hobby brings delight to my life and that of my friends.

-My current album titled "Halunder Suite" has a somewhat different focus - this CD is solely a dedication to the beautiful Island of Helgoland and its wonderful people.
+My album titled "Halunder Suite" has a somewhat different focus - this CD is solely a dedication to the beautiful Island of Helgoland and its wonderful people.
 Every visit to this enchanting island has fascinated me and given me many positive emotions and experiences .
 The location of the island alone is something very special; however, this can sometimes make the lives of the island's inhabitants more difficult as well.
 Just one example: Imagine you are ready to go on the vacation you have booked many months ago but you cannot reach the airport on the mainland because the sea is too stormy and the wind and rain are pushing across the countryside...this is not much of an inconvenience for most people living on the mainland who sometimes experience really bad weather but find that it does not impact their everyday lives all that much.
 To be happy and content under such extreme circumstances without the wish to leave the Island of Helgoland - I find that admirable.
 And the people of Helgoland are anything but strange hermits...I never had the impression to be received on friendly terms only because of my "tourist status".
-The (german speaking) Coastal Forum (Küstenforum) is a great way to stay in contact with people on Helgoland (and others) - I warmly recommend this forum.
-The operators of the forum also made the beautiful photo I used for the CD itself and the back of the cover.
+The (german speaking) Coastal Forum (Küstenforum) was a great way to stay in contact with people on Helgoland (and others) - sadly offline in the meantime ;-(.
+The operators of the forum made the beautiful photo I used for the CD itself and the back of the cover.

 The idea to give something back to the island that has given me so much was just a matter of time...in terms of music, which is to entertain not only the people of Helgoland but also the visitors to the island... and by financially supporting an organization on Helgoland with donations from the sales of the "Halunder Suite".
 Since the island's isolated location is often problematic for young people due the ensuing restrictions and limits, which we as visitors rarely perceive or understand, the donations are for the Helgoland Youth Center.
 I feel that such organizations focusing on young people are very important (and not only on an island in the North Sea!).
 I hope that the activities offered by the Helgoland Youth Center somewhat make up for the things that are just not available on the island.